theBlue0x/theBlue0x/README.md

 #### "Together.
 We Are The Bank."

-To learn more about the Blue0x Network, you can
+To learn more about the Blue0x Network,

 visit [learn.blue0x.com](https://learn.blue0x.com) or